-Please note that this assessment (GEOG 2420A midterm) is considered to be central to the learning objectives for this course.
+Please note that this assessment is considered to be central to the learning objectives for this course.
 Accordingly, students seeking academic consideration for this assessment will be required to provide formal supporting documentation.
-Students who
+Students who are granted academic consideration for this assessment will be provided with the following opportunity to make up this work: make-up midterm.